Studies indicate that over half of workers fail to estimate their retirement needs until their 60s,

 Later we'll discuss other scenarios and how much those should impact your retirement savings.

-This rule of thumb may seem unrealistic to many younger adults who are trying to pay off college debt with low-paying jobs.
+The 15% rule of thumb may seem unrealistic to many younger adults who are trying to pay off college debt with low-paying jobs.

 A